What are you looking for?

 Interesting Fact:

-Cinnamon is not only used as a flavoring agent, but its antiseptic properties allow it to be used to treat various ailments, ranging from colds to digestive issues.
+Cinnamon is not only used as a flavouring agent, but its antiseptic properties allow it to be used to treat various ailments, ranging from colds to digestive issues.
 Its essential oil is extracted and used in aromatherapy, cosmetics, and personal care products.

 5. Raffia Palm